September 1, 2021

 - On-line participants from academia and industry attended a live half-day short course via the ElectroScience Laboratory (ESL) Consortium on Electromagnetics and Radio Frequencies (CERF) at Ohio State.
 The introductory survey course covered waveguide linear optics, elements of nonlinear optics, and elements of quantum optics from the perspective of theory and experimental results.
+Results from Prof. Reano’s research group were discussed including recent measurements of spontaneous parametric down conversion from nanophotonic lithium niobate on insulator waveguides.

 May 13, 2020